Carbon Protocol (SWTH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Carbon Protocol Historical Price

-According to the latest data gathered on Carbon Protocol live price page, the current price of Carbon Protocol is 0.00106135USD.
-The circulating supply of Carbon Protocol(SWTH) is 1.72B SWTH , giving it a market capitalization of $1.83M.
+According to the latest data gathered on Carbon Protocol live price page, the current price of Carbon Protocol is 0.00106059USD.
+The circulating supply of Carbon Protocol(SWTH) is 1.72B SWTH , giving it a market capitalization of $1.82M.

 The Carbon Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SWTH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.